Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 View the CWD risk report at: Chronic wasting disease change in risk over time in male mule deer – 2005 to 2017.

-The following map tracks the year where CWD was first detected in select Wildlife Management Units (WMUs): Chronic wasting disease in Alberta by year of first detection.
+The following map tracks the year when CWD was first detected in select Wildlife Management Units (WMUs): Chronic wasting disease in Alberta by year of first detection.

 The prevalence (% infected) of CWD in male mule deer continues to increase in Alberta.
 For details, see: Prevalence (% infected) of CWD in male mule deer.

-The finding of CWD in a moose near the South Saskatchewan River valley in 2012 is the first such case identified in Canada: CWD in Moose in Alberta.
+The finding of CWD in a moose near the South Saskatchewan River valley in 2012 was the first such case identified in Canada: CWD in Moose in Alberta.

 Specific information about the CWD hunter surveillance program is provided at CWD information for hunters

-- CWD surveillance is focused on the Alberta-Saskatchewan border.
+- CWD surveillance is focused on the Alberta-Saskatchewan border and along the western and northern edge of the area where CWD is known to occur.
 However, hunter-killed deer (and elk) are accepted from anywhere in the province (as in all previous years)

 Surveillance results

-In 3,291 deer for which gender or sex was reported, CWD was detected in:
+In 2,480 deer for which gender/sex was reported, CWD was detected in:

 - Learn more Alberta's CWD surveillance and response